Made to Measure, From Old Palo Alto to the Eichler Tracts

 What Building Bespoke Actually Means Here

 Palo Alto's housing stock falls into a few broad families, and a true custom build adapts to each.
-The Eichler neighborhoods of south Palo Alto, such as Greenmeadow, Fairmeadow, and the homes around Mitchell Park, have low ceilings, open post-and-beam structure, and an allergy to anything fussy.
+Roughly 2,700 Eichler homes sit in identifiable tracts across south and east Palo Alto — Greenmeadow, Green Gables, Fairmeadow, Royal Manor, Charleston Meadow, Los Arboles, and Channing Park.
+They share low ceilings, open post-and-beam structure, and an allergy to anything fussy.
 There we build clean, frameless cabinetry in flat-grain woods or matte laminates, with horizontal lines that echo the mid-century geometry and hardware that all but disappears.

-North of Embarcadero, in Old Palo Alto and Crescent Park, the homes are larger and more formal: brick Georgians, Spanish revivals, and grand Craftsmans on deep lots near Professorville and the tree-lined blocks toward the Stanford campus.
+North of Embarcadero, in Old Palo Alto and Crescent Park, the homes are larger and more formal: brick Georgians, Spanish revivals, and grand Craftsmans on deep lots near Professorville — listed on the National Register of Historic Places in 1979 — and the tree-lined blocks toward the Stanford campus.
 Those kitchens carry inset face-frame cabinetry, furniture-grade detailing, integrated pantries, and ranges built into proper masonry-style surrounds.
 Closer to California Avenue and College Terrace, the bungalows are smaller, and a bespoke build earns its keep by squeezing real function out of a modest footprint.

 Built Into Every Palo Alto Commission